 Alternative 3 would broaden the hail-in requirement to commercial reef fish permitted vessels landing any commercially caught, federal managed species from the Gulf.
-If IFQ species are to be landed, the hail-in requirements for a vessel under Alternative 3 are identical to that of Alternative 1; if no IFQ species are to be landed, Alternative 3 differs from Alternative 1 in that a less extensive hail-in will be required, providing date, time, location of landing, and vessel identification number.
+If IFQ species are to be landed, the hail-in requirements for a vessel under Alternative 3 are identical to that of Alternative 1; if no IFQ species are to be landed, Alternative 3 differs from Alternative 1 in that a less extensive hail-in would be required, providing date, time, location of landing, and vessel identification number.
 While Alternative 3 would not be expected to affect the harvest of IFQ species or other reef fish, it may still result in minor direct economic effects due to the opportunity cost associated with the time burden of additional hail-ins and due to potential additional communication costs.
 As with Preferred Alternative 2, the positive indirect economic effects of Alternative 3 stem from the potential reduction in illegal harvest of IFQ species as a result of better interception of commercially permitted reef fish vessels by marine enforcement agents.
-In 2015, Alternative 3 would have incorporated, for a hail-in, the 14% of trips that landed commercially caught, federal managed species but that did not land IFQ species, amounting to 83 trips per month on average (Table 2.1.4); based on the information in Table 3.4.3.3, 1,020 vessels are estimated to currently be affected by Alternative 3, the same as by

-Preferred Alternative 2.
+In 2015, Alternative 3 would have incorporated, for a hail-in, the 14% of trips that landed commercially caught, federal managed species but that did not land IFQ species, amounting to 83 trips per month on average (Table 2.1.4); based on the information in Table 3.4.3.3, 1,020 vessels are estimated to currently be affected by Alternative 3, the same as by Preferred Alternative 2.
 While the same number of vessels is estimated to be affected, the average number of additional monthly trips requiring a hail-in under Alternative 3 would be greater than that under Preferred Alternative 2 by 22 trips, or 4% of all trip tickets for reef fish vessels; in comparison to Alternative 1, Alternative 3 would affect 10% of all trip tickets for reef fish vessels.
 Thus, the positive indirect economic effects of Alternative 3 would be greater than that of Preferred Alternative 2, assuming the same relative increase in vessel interception by marine enforcement agents.
 With the same relative increase in vessel interception comes an increase in incurred public costs if any additional enforcement results, and so Alternative 3 would incur greater negative indirect economic effects than Preferred Alternative 2.
+Relative to Preferred Alternative 2, Alternative 3 is expected to affect more trips.
+Therefore, although negligible, opportunity costs of vessel operators' time and potential communication costs are expected to be greater under Alternative 3.